DataDog/hiring-engineers/answers.md

 log_file_mode = 0644
 ```

-Additionally, collecting logs is disabled by default in the Datadog agent, so I will need to enable it in my `datadog.yaml` file by adding the following:
+Additionally, collecting logs was disabled by default in the Datadog agent, so I needed to enable it in my `datadog.yaml` file by adding the following:

 ```
 logs_enabled: true
 ```

-Lastly, I will need to restart Datadog Docker agent to engage changes and check status.
+Lastly, a restart of Datadog Docker agent to engage changes and check status.

 ```
 docker exec -it dd-agent agent stop